 This is serious.
 We could be a stumbling block.
 We could be opposing Him by doing it our own way.
 If so we risk Him saying, ‘Away from me, I never knew you’.
-There are people in hell who thought they were going to heaven, I have seen them.
+There are people who have died and found themselves in a fiery place, which the Bible properly calls Hades (Greek) or Sheol (Hebrew), who thought they were going to heaven; I have seen them..
 They were stumbling blocks.
 Stumbling blocks can be people; they can also be things in our lives that will cause us to trip up and fall.
 The dictionary defines a stumbling block as a ‘hindrance, offence, snare or trap’.
 The Greek word in the New Testament is ‘skandalon’, which gives us the word ‘scandal’ but actually means ‘the bait in a trap’.
 A ‘skandalon’ is something that leads us into a trap, it can be false faith, something that draws us into sin or error.

 God wants to remove stumbling blocks from His kingdom; He wants to remove them from us personally.
 During this period we will see ministries that will fall if they are not working according to His Kingdom; churches too, however big or successful they appear to be.
 Jesus is looking for a church that is holy and pure in the Kingdom of His Father.